Particular/docs.particular.net/samples/aws/sqs-native-integration/sample.md

 On the receiving end, an NServiceBus endpoint is listening to the queue and has a handler in place to handle messages of type `SomeNativeMessage`.

+> [!NOTE]
-NOTE: For the message to be successfully deserialized by NServiceBus, the sender must include the full name of the message class in the `$type` special attribute recognized by the Newtonsoft JSON serializer.
+> For the message to be successfully deserialized by NServiceBus, the sender must include the full name of the message class in the `$type` special attribute recognized by the Newtonsoft JSON serializer.

 snippet: NativeMessage